Donald Heirman

-Donald Nestor Heirman (August 16, 1940October 30, 2020) was an American electrical engineer, U.S. Navy Commander, electromagnetic compatibility (EMC) expert, and IEEE Life Fellow.
+Donald Nestor Heirman (August 16, 1940 – October 30, 2020) was an American electrical engineer and military officer.

 He was a major contributor to international EMC standardization, serving as president of the IEEE Standards Association, and chair of the International Special Committee on Radio Interference (CISPR).
 He received the IEC Lord Kelvin Award in 2008, among other awards.

 Biography

-Donald Heirman was born and raised in Mishawaka, Indiana, where his father worked as a foreman for Uniroyal (US Rubber).
+Heirman was born and raised in Mishawaka, Indiana, where his father worked as a foreman for Uniroyal (US Rubber).
 His potential as a student was evident from his time in Mishawaka High School, where he was involved in several extracurricular activities such as science and engineering clubs, choir, photographer for a newsletter, editor-in-chief of the yearbook, drama production, among others.
 He also excelled academically, being inducted into the National Honor Society as a junior.
 Graduating in 1958, he was co-salutatorian of his senior class, and received a Lions Club Award and a college scholarship from the Kiwanis Club.

-He obtained a bachelor's degree in Electrical Engineering from Purdue University in 1962, and a master's degree in 1963, with Floyd Van Nest Schultz, a radar and radio pioneer, being one the professors that most influenced him.
+He obtained a bachelor's degree in electrical engineering from Purdue University in 1962, and a master's degree in 1963, with Floyd Van Nest Schultz, a radar and radio pioneer, being one the professors that most influenced him.
 While enrolled on his master's degree he met Lois Marlene, a local West Lafayette girl working as secretary of the men's residence hall.
-They were married on June 8, 1963 at the St. Thomas Aquinas Catholic Church in the Purdue campus.
+They were married on June 8, 1963, at the St. Thomas Aquinas Catholic Church in the Purdue campus.

 Heirman was an ensign in the US Navy Reserve, promoted to executive officer in the 1961 annual Navy review.
 During active duty at the Office of the Chief of Naval Operations in the Pentagon from 1963 to 1965, he worked on predicting ship-to-ship high-frequency radio propagation.
 He retired in 1985 with the rank of Commander.

 Away from his work, Heirman was involved with his church's choir, collected Lionel Trains, and led a project to create a historical museum in Mishawaka, donating the building to house it and serving as board president.

-He died from congestive heart failure, possibly alongside COVID-19 complications, on October 30, 2020 aged 80 years old, and was buried at Arlington National Cemetery alongside his wife.
+He died from congestive heart failure, possibly alongside COVID-19 complications, on October 30, 2020, aged 80 years old, and was buried at Arlington National Cemetery alongside his wife.